 The question is who was responsible for the overall design of the sculptures?
 The architects of the Parthenon are named as being Ictinos and Callicrates, but it appears that the sculptor Phidias was in overall charge, designing the temple, carving the great statue and sketching out the design for the metopes and the friezes.
 He was at the same time also carving the great statue at Olympia as well as many other commissions – and half way through his work at Athens he was accused of malfeasance and made himself scarce, so if he was in overall charge he could only have been so in producing an outline sketch.
 Ictinos and Callicrates must have been in day-to-day charge.

-It appears that the statue cost almost as much as the whole of the rest of the building, but in addition there was also the elaborate entrance way, the Propylaea (which involved considerable engineering work and underpinning) as well as the Erechtheum, the rather strange building probably built over the ruins of the Mycenaean palace, which has an extending porch surrounded by pillars in the form of sturdy maidens known as the Caryatides which are the best known, but least understood of all the sculptures on the Acropolis.
+It appears that the statue cost almost as much as the whole of the rest of the building, but in addition there was also the elaborate entrance way, the Propylaea (which involved considerable engineering work, underpinning the corner of the building) as well as the Erechtheum, the rather strange building probably built over the ruins of the Mycenaean palace, which has an extending porch surrounded by pillars in the form of sturdy maidens known as the Caryatides which are the best known, but least understood of all the sculptures on the Acropolis.

 The Parthenon is a building that somehow comes out right.
 It is the first great building of a market economy, using money received from dubious sources to pay workmen working for cash: and it was a huge success.